 Pectoralis major

-The pectoralis major is a paired thick, fan-shaped muscle of the thoracic wall that provides movements of the upper limb.
+The pectoralis major muscle is a paired thick, fan-shaped muscle of the thoracic wall that provides movements of the upper limb.
 It is the most superficial muscle in the pectoral region, and it covers the anterior surface of the thorax, stretching between the shoulder and sternum.
 The pectoralis major muscle has three parts:

-Origin: clavicular part - anterior surface of the medial half of the clavicle; sternocostal part - anterior surface of the sternum, upper six costal cartilages; abdominal part - anterior layer of the rectus abdominis muscle sheath.
+Origin: clavicular part - anterior surface of the medial part of the clavicle; sternocostal part - anterior surface of the sternum, upper six costal cartilages; abdominal part - anterior layer of the rectus abdominis muscle sheath.

 Insertion: crest of the greater tubercle of the humerus.